 In Connecting America, the FCC establishes four broad, short term goals . . . .

-1. Design policies to ensure robust competition and, as a result, maximize consumer welfare, innovation, and investment;
+1. Design policies to ensure robust competition and, as a result, maximize consumer welfare, innovation, and investment;and six long-term goals, to be a guide for the next decade:

 2. Ensure efficient allocation and management of assets the government controls or influences, such as spectrum, poles, and rights-of-way, to encourage network upgrades and competitive entry;